ksergenozel/pantone-colors-scraper/README.md

-# PANTONE&reg; Colors Scraper
+# PANTONE Colors Scraper

-A web scraper that collects PANTONE&reg; color data from [numerosamente.it](https://www.numerosamente.it).
+A web scraper that collects PANTONE color data from [numerosamente.it](https://www.numerosamente.it).

 > **Disclaimer:**
-> This project is intended for non-commercial use only and is not associated with PANTONE&reg;.
+> This project is intended for non-commercial use only and is not associated with PANTONE.

 ## Features

-This scraper collects PANTONE&reg; color data from multiple collections with pagination support, deduplicates the results, and exports to JSON, CSV, and SQLite.
+This scraper collects PANTONE color data from multiple collections with pagination support, deduplicates the results, and exports to JSON, CSV, and SQLite.

 ## Data Structure

-Each object in the dataset corresponds to a unique PANTONE&reg; color record, structured with the following fields:
+Each object in the dataset corresponds to a unique PANTONE color record, structured with the following fields:

-- **`code`**: PANTONE&reg; color code
+- **`code`**: PANTONE color code
-- **`name`**: PANTONE&reg; color name _(optional)_
+- **`name`**: PANTONE color name _(optional)_
-- **`collection`**: PANTONE&reg; collection name
+- **`collection`**: PANTONE collection name
   - `Fashion & Interior Designers`
   - `Graphic Designers`
   - `Industrial Designers`